 Systemwide, 22 percent of airports meet the FAA taxiway design standards PM because no taxiway design standard deviations were observed, as presented in Figure 3.9.
 Twenty five percent of Commercial Service, 17 percent of Illinois Regional, 23 percent of Illinois Local, 12 percent of Illinois Basic, and 67 percent of Illinois Unclassified airports meet the FAA taxiway design standards PM.
 None of the Illinois National airports meet FAA taxiway design standards.
 It is not surprising that many airports in Illinois, and in the U.S., have non-standard taxiways considering taxiway design standards were only recently updated and adopted by the FAA.
 Figure 3.9 depicts the IASP airports that meet FAA taxiway design standards.
-As a note, if direct access violations were excluded from FAA taxiway design standards, then 81 percent of the system would be meeting these FAA taxiway design standards.
+As a note, if direct access violations were excluded from FAA taxiway design standards.
 The number of airports, by classification, that would be meeting FAA taxiway design standards if direct access violations were excluded is presented in Table 3.4.